circleci/circleci-docs/jekyll/_cci2/reusing-config.md

       - sayhello:
           to: "Lev"
 ```
+{% endraw %}

 ### Invoking Other Commands in Your Command
 {:.no_toc}

 Commands can use other commands in the scope of execution.

-For instance, if a command is declared inside your Orb it can use other commands in that orb.
+For instance, if a command is declared inside your orb it can use other commands in that orb.
 It can also use commands defined in other orbs that you have imported (for example `some-orb/some-command`).

 ## Built-In Commands